glandfried/TrueSkillThroughTime.jl/docs/src/man/examples.md

 ttt.convergence(h, epsilon = 0.01, iterations = 10)
 ```

-In this code, we open the file `atp.csv`, create the variables `times` and `composition`, and instantiate the class `History`.
+In this code, we open the file `atp.csv`, create the variables `dates` and `composition`, and instantiate the class `History`.
 We define the event times as the days elapsed from a reference date to the tournament start date, assuming that the skill is the same within each tournament.
 When generating the list `composition` we discriminate whether the games are doubles or singles using the column `double`.
 The results are determined by the composition's order, placing the winning team first.
 When initializing the class `History` we set the values of `sigma` and `gamma` based on an optimization procedure previously performed.
 Finally, we use the `convergence()` method to obtain TrueSkill Through Time estimates explicitly selecting the convergence criterion: when the change between iterations is less than $0.01$ or when ten iterations are performed.

-The following figure presents the estimated learning curves of some famous players in ATP's history, which we identified using different colors
+The following figure presents the estimated learning curves of some famous players in ATP's history, which we identified using different colors.
 The learning curves share a similar pattern: they begin with rapid growth, reach an unstable plateau, and end with a slow decline (we hidden the last portion of the players who have long final stages for visualization purposes).

 ![](../assets/atp.png)